Skip to main content

 Pipeline contribution

-The most useful reporting connects leads to real business outcomes rather than vanity metrics alone.
+The most useful reporting connects leads to real business outcomes.

-A business should know not only how many leads were generated, but which sources, campaigns, audiences, and workflows produced qualified opportunities and revenue.
+A business should know not only how many leads were generated, but which sources, campaigns, audiences, and workflows produced qualified opportunities, customers, revenue, retention, or other meaningful results.

 Best Practices for Managing Leads

-Lead management works best when it is treated as an operational system, not just a marketing output.
-The goal is to capture interest, understand quality, route leads properly, and connect activity to commercial outcomes.
+Lead management works best when it is treated as an operational system.
+The goal is to capture useful interest, understand quality, assign ownership, and connect activity to measurable outcomes.

 Define Lead Stages Clearly

-Every organization should define what counts as a lead, prospect, MQL, SQL, opportunity, and customer.
+Every organization should define what counts as a lead, prospect, MQL, SQL, opportunity, customer, and disqualified contact.

-These definitions should be documented and shared across marketing, sales, analytics, CRM, and operations.
+These definitions should be shared across marketing, sales, analytics, CRM, service, and operations.
 Without shared definitions, teams may report the same person differently and disagree about performance.

 Prioritize Quality Over Volume

-Lead volume is useful, but quality drives outcomes.
+Lead volume can be useful, but quality drives outcomes.

-Lead reporting should always include quality indicators, not just submission counts.
+Lead reporting should include quality indicators, not just submission counts.

 Connect Leads to Outcomes